lexlu726/CV/README.md

 # My Process
-- The website in early contruct.
+- The website is in early construction.
 Color and layout still